Preferences

 An employee of a company was dismissed after being replaced by artificial intelligence

 Artificial intelligence (AI) is no longer just a trend: it is profoundly reshaping the job market.
-From data processing to translation, as well as logistics and finance, robots and algorithms are gaining ground.
-This surge raises a crucial question: which jobs are truly threatened by AI, and which will withstand automation?
+From data processing to translation, including logistics and finance, robots and algorithms are gaining ground.
+This rise raises a crucial question: which jobs are really threatened by AI, and which ones will resist automation?

-In this guide, we will first review AI’s impact on the professional world, before revealing a list of 65 “AI-proof” jobs, meaning those least likely to be replaced by machines.
-Finally, we will explain why these professions are likely to endure in a world where AI is taking an increasingly dominant place.
+In this guide, we will first review the impact of AI on the professional world, then reveal a list of 65 "AI-resistant" jobs, meaning those least likely to be replaced by machines.
+Finally, we will explain why these professions are likely to endure in a world where AI plays an increasingly central role.

 1. Jobs threatened by AI: a general overview

-If you’re wondering whether your job is among those threatened by AI, be aware that automation today mainly affects:
+If you are wondering whether your job is among those threatened by AI, know that automation today mainly affects:

-• Repetitive or administrative tasks: data entry, secretarial work, invoicing.
+• Repetitive or administrative tasks: data entry, secretarial work, billing.

 • Logistics and industry: warehouse robots, automated production lines.